pygame/pygame/examples/README.rst

 fastevents.py - Posting events from other threads?
 Check this out.

+font_viewer.py - Display all available fonts in a scrolling window.

 fonty.py - Super quick, super simple application demonstrating
     the different ways to render fonts with the font module